cockroachdb/docs/v20.2/known-limitations.md

 [Tracking GitHub Issue](https://github.com/cockroachdb/cockroach/issues/32415)

-### Database and table renames are not transactional
+### Table renames are not transactional

-Database and table renames using [`RENAME DATABASE`](rename-database.html) and [`RENAME TABLE`](rename-table.html) are not transactional.
+Table renames using [`ALTER TABLE ...
+RENAME TO`](rename-table.html) are not transactional.

-Specifically, when run inside a [`BEGIN`](begin-transaction.html) ... [`COMMIT`](commit-transaction.html) block, it’s possible for a rename to be half-done - not persisted in storage, but visible to other nodes or other transactions.
+Specifically, when run inside a [`BEGIN`](begin-transaction.html) ... [`COMMIT`](commit-transaction.html) block, it’s possible for a table rename to be half-done - not persisted in storage, but visible to other nodes or other transactions.
 For more information, see [Table renaming considerations](rename-table.html#table-renaming-considerations).
 For an issue tracking this limitation, see [cockroach#12123](https://github.com/cockroachdb/cockroach/issues/12123).

 ### Change data capture